 More reasons why I quit engineering

 - I got married and didn’t want to work long hours very often.
-Once we had a kid, I rarely worked late or on the weekend unless I really had to.
-This didn’t compare favorably with young’uns who seem to enjoy working until 10 pm.
+Once we had a kid, I rarely worked late or weekends unless I really had to.
+This didn’t compare favorably with single engineers who enjoy working until 10 pm.
 Those Putzes need to read this blog!
 Engineers need to plan for early retirement.

-- More and more time was spent on technical writing, planning, presentations, meetings, classes, etc… I liked the technical side of engineering and I loved working in the lab.
-The other stuff weren’t important to me and consequently I didn’t put much effort into them.
+- More and more time was spent on technical writing, planning, presentations, meetings, calling people, classes, etc… I liked the technical side of engineering and I loved working in the lab.
+The other stuff wasn’t important to me.
+Consequently, I didn’t put much effort into them.
 That’s the wrong move if you want to stay employed.

 - I lost interest in the job/career.
 I’m not sure why, but I’m not really interested in computers anymore.
-My $400 laptop works well and I, like most regular people, don’t really care about the next snazzy upgrade.
+My $400 laptop works well enough and I, like most regular people, don’t really care about the next snazzy upgrade.
 I don’t even play video games anymore.
 The paycheck was the only thing that motivated me to go to work.
 That’s not enough when you’re financially independent.

-- My area of expertise (DRAM) moved to a different site in another state, and we did not want to relocate just for this.
-I had to learn a new area and it was difficult.
-I loved debugging and playing with logic analyzers.
-Once that part of the job went away, it wasn’t much fun for me anymore.
-(I changed jobs a few times, but stayed with the same expertise until about 3 years ago.)
+- My area of expertise (DRAM) moved to a different site, and we did not want to relocate just for this.
+I had to learn a new expertise and it was difficult.
+Also, I loved debugging and working with logic analyzers.
+Once that part of the job went away, the job wasn’t much fun for me anymore.
+(I changed jobs a few times, but stayed within the same expertise until about 3 years before I retired.)